 - Require skill and be challenging (but not too challenging)

-- Have clear goals towards success.
+- Have clear goals for success.

 - Let you feel as though you have control